sourcegraph/about/blogposts/sourcegraph-circleci-2.0-migration.md

 In this post, we'll explain how Sourcegraph code search can be used to report on the progress of upgrading CircleCI config files to the 2.0 format.

-CircleCI 2.0 officially came out of beta in July 2017, introducing a versioned config file at `.circle/config.yml`, replacing the previous `circle.yml` file.
-A likely scenario could be an Engineering Manager requesting all teams upgrade to CircleCI 2.0, and wants to track the progress for all repositories without human intervention.
+CircleCI 2.0 officially came out of beta in July 2017, introducing a versioned config file (`.circleci/config.yml`) to replace the previous `circle.yml` file.
+A likely scenario could be an Engineering Manager requesting all teams upgrade to CircleCI 2.0 and wanting to track progress without human intervention.

 Using [Sourcegraph.com](https://sourcegraph.com/) and as an example, [Segment's open source code on GitHub](https://github.com/segmentio), let's search for repositories that contain the 1.0 `circle.yml` file: